-Heat the vegetable oil in a hot pan, and add eggs to the pan, and stir until scrambled.
+Heat the vegetable oil in a pan over medium-high heat.
+Add eggs to the pan and stir-fry until scrambled.

-Add onions and garlic and cook until fragrant.
-Stir in the vermicelli, and cook until it softens slightly.
+Add the onions and garlic and cook until fragrant.
+Stir in the vermicelli and cook until it softens slightly.

-When you see some browning happening in the eggs, add the tomatoes, spring onions, mushrooms, carrots, and cabbage
+When the scrambled eggs begin to brown, add the tomatoes, spring onions, mushrooms, cabbage, and carrots.

-Cook until the vegetables soften, then season with sugar, oyster sauce, fish sauce, and pepper.
+Stir-fry until the vegetables soften, then season with the oyster sauce, fish sauce, sugar, and pepper.